 You will need to appoint Bromham solicitors independently although you'll need to choose one on the TSB conveyancing panel.
 The solicitor represents both you and TSB through the process.

 I am due to exchange contracts on my apartment.
-I had a double glazing fitted in June 2008, but did not receive a FENSA certificate or Building Regulation Certificate.
-My buyer's lender, Leeds Building Society are being a right pain.
-The Bromham solicitor who is on the Leeds Building Society conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Leeds Building Society are requiring a building regulation certificate.
-Why do Leeds Building Society have a conveyancing panel if they don't accept advice from them?
+I had a double glazing fitted in November 2006, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s mortgage company, Bank of Ireland are being pedantic.
+The Bromham solicitor who is on the Bank of Ireland conveyancing panel is saying indemnity insurance will be fine but Bank of Ireland are insisting on a building regulation certificate.
+Why do Bank of Ireland have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Leeds Building Society have referred the matter to their valuer.
-The reason why Leeds Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Bank of Ireland have referred the matter to their valuer.
+The reason why Bank of Ireland may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

 I have todaybeen informed that Arc property Solicitors have closed.
 They conducted my conveyancing in Bromham for a purchase of a leasehold flat 10 months ago.
 How can I be sure that my home is registered correctly in the name of the former proprietor?